TheCreeper/go-notify/README.md

 func main() {

-	ntf, err := notify.NotificationNew("Test Notification", "This is a test notification") if err != nil {
+	ntf, err := notify.NewNotification("Test Notification", "This is a test notification") if err != nil {

 		log.Fatal(err)